-Literature survey of relevant scientific papers, in particular with respect to the choice of the statistical measure (performance score).
-In order to proceed with the selection of related NWP variables, discussions with/or relevant references obtained from scientists responsible for the parameterization schemes is required.
+Literature survey of relevant scientific papers, with respect to the choice of the statistical measure (performance score), parameterization of physical processes and experimental design is included in this sub-task.
+In order to proceed with the selection of related NWP variables and associated parameters, discussions with/or relevant references obtained from scientists responsible for the parameterization schemes is required.